-30-5.16 Performance Standards.
+30-5.16 - Performance Standards.

 - a.
-Purpose and Applicability. - 1.
-Purpose.
-The purpose of this section is to establish performance standards for uses of land and buildings in all districts, in order to ensure that other properties, as well as persons in the community, are provided protection against any adverse conditions that might be created as a result of such uses. - 2.
-Applicability.
+Purpose and Applicability. - Purpose.
+The purpose of this section is to establish performance standards for uses of land and buildings in all districts, in order to ensure that other properties, as well as persons in the community, are provided protection against any adverse conditions that might be created as a result of such uses. - Applicability.
 The performance standards apply to all new and existing land uses, including permanent and temporary uses, in all zoning districts, unless otherwise specified.
 Existing uses shall not be altered or modified to conflict with, or further conflict with, these standards. - 3.
 General Conditions.
 The performance standards are general requirements and shall not be construed to prevent the Planning Director, Planning Board, or City Council from imposing, as part of project approval, specific conditions that may be more restrictive in order to meet the intent of these regulations. - b.
 Bird-Safe Buildings.
-This section shall be known as the Bird-Safe Building Ordinance. - 1.
-Purpose.
-The purpose of this section is to reduce bird mortality from windows or other specific building features known to increase the risk of bird collisions.
+This section shall be known as the Bird-Safe Building Ordinance.